Afghan War Glossary

 TTHS.
 Training, Transient, Holding & Student.

 TTiP.
 Tehrik-e Taliban in Pakistan.
+Or TTP.

 TTPs.
 Tactics, Techniques, and Procedures.